didiberman/tf-telegram-serverless-transcription-aws/README.md

     ```bash
     terraform apply
     ```
-    Terraform will automatically register the webhook with Telegram.
+    Terraform will automatically register the webhook with Telegram, including a generated secret token for security.

 ## Usage